devsus/deep-loglizer/MODIFICATIONS.md

   - enables training across multiple GPUs when `use_multi_gpu=True`

   - switched from DataParallel to DDP
+  - OMP number of threads spec

   - gitignore for dataset files

   - edit init. because of pynvml error (miniconda3/../torch/cuda)

+  - optimizer Adam outside of training loop

+  - use `weights_only=True` when loading model’s pure state dict (secure)